Nikon D2Xs vs D4

 |Nikon D3« »||optical||Y||3.0||922||fixed||n||1/8000s||11.0||n||n||Nikon D3|

 |Nikon D300« »||optical||Y||3.0||922||fixed||n||1/8000s||6.0||Y||n||Nikon D300|

 |Nikon D1H« »||optical||Y||2.0||120||fixed||n||1/16000s||5.0||n||n||Nikon D1H|

 The Nikon D4 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D2Xs writes its imaging data to Compact Flash cards, while the D4 uses Compact Flash or XQD cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D4 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D2Xs only has one slot.

 Connectivity comparison: Nikon D2Xs vs D4